How to wait for all map tiles to load before screenshot

 B --> C["Capture and Diff: screenshot, thresholds, baseline compare"]

 Store baseline images alongside commit metadata and test configuration snapshots.
-When a regression is detected, automatically generate a side-by-side diff overlay with coordinate annotations and tile grid boundaries.
-This accelerates triage for frontend GIS developers and reduces QA investigation time.
+When a regression is detected, automatically generate a side-by-side diff overlay with coordinate annotations and tile grid boundaries to accelerate triage.

 Conclusion

-Waiting for all map tiles to load before screenshot capture is not a single function call; it is a multi-layered synchronization protocol spanning network interception, GPU render validation, data layer parsing, and deterministic viewport configuration.
-By replacing arbitrary timeouts with queue-drain monitoring, enforcing integer zoom locks, and implementing dynamic diff thresholds, engineering teams can eliminate flaky visual regression tests and establish reliable baselines for web mapping applications.
-This deterministic workflow scales across CI/CD pipelines, supports complex vector and raster compositions, and provides the precision required for production-grade geospatial QA.
+Waiting for all map tiles to load before screenshot capture is not a single function call—it is a multi-layered synchronization protocol spanning network interception, GPU render validation, data layer parsing, and deterministic viewport configuration.
+Replacing arbitrary timeouts with queue-drain monitoring, enforcing integer zoom locks, and implementing dynamic diff thresholds eliminates flaky visual regression tests and establishes reliable baselines for web mapping applications.